Skip to Content

 Hybrid Indexes

 Hybrid indexes combine dense vector search with sparse vector search.
-To create a hybrid index, specify the sparse_dim parameter:
+To create a hybrid index, specify the sparse dimension parameter along with the dense dimension.

 Use hybrid indexes for document retrieval in RAG pipelines where you need both semantic and keyword matching.